Faculty: Get Involved

 - As applications are received, faculty are encouraged to reach out to students to schedule a one-on-one or group interview.

-- Matches may begin on February 20 (meaning, faculty can offer to their selected applicant beginning on this date).
+- Matches may begin on February 19 (meaning, faculty can offer to their selected applicant beginning on this date).
 Students are given 24 hours to accept/decline.
 If the first student you offer to does not accept, you may offer to the next student (and continue this until you and a student match).
+Please let the students and UHP coordinator know where you are in this process.

 - The faculty member's department will be required to hire the student as a student employee, so that the student can be paid to conduct the research.